As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 1. Lipomas

-Warts – © Ian Brett Spiegel VMD, MHS, DACVD
+Warts – © Ian Spiegel VMD, MHS, DACVD

 Warts (also called papillomas) are the other most common type of old dog lumps and can occur on your dog’s skin, on his eyelids, ear flaps, paw pads, between the toes, around the genital area, or in the mouth or lips.
 They can show up as a single small lump, or as a group or cluster of tiny lumps which look a little bit like a cauliflower floret.

 Mast cell tumors are more often seen in middle-aged and older dogs but can affect younger dogs too.
-These dog lumps are not always malignant, but it’s impossible to know which ones are and which are not without biopsy.
+These dog lumps are not always malignant, but it’s impossible to know which ones are malignant and which ones are benign without a biopsy.
 Single tumors that have not spread are surgically removed.
 Tumors that spread may require surgery and additional chemotherapy.
-Drugs are being developed that will specifically target and kill mast cell tumors as well.
-Learn more about mast cell tumors with more pictures & veterinarian advice.
+Drugs are being developed that will specifically target and kill mast cell tumors.

 Melanoma tumors are dark and can be small, large, flat, or raised.
 They can appear as a solitary smooth surfaced pigmented nodule, a multilobulated nodule, or even somewhat flat.
 They can be either benign or malignant, so they shouldn’t be ignored.
 If a dog has malignant melanoma, it’s usually an aggressive cancer which spreads throughout the body quickly, so the lesion needs to be surgically removed as quickly as possible.
-Only a veterinarian can tell the difference between a benign and a malignant melanoma by doing a biopsy.
 Most malignant melanomas in dogs grow in/around the mouth or in other mucus membranes, but they can also be found in other areas.

 potential Squamous Cell Carcinoma